 Scoring for 2013:

 A camp map is provided below and the spots to get are any at the end of the K area circle lots ( K15, K17, K19, K21, K22.
 K23) there is a great old beach with grass there about a 100 yard walk from the circle.
 K13 is good also with access to the other cove.
 There is a small playground and swings close by if you have little ones.
 Also on next row over the lots L-16, L-17, L-18 have water access with L-17 being the better.
-Just across the little cove from the L sites is the campground boat launch and parking where a few people launched from, it’s just a short 10 minute walk from there back to the camp sites.
+Just across the little cove from the L sites is the campground boat launch and parking where the bulk of people launch from, it’s just a short 10 minute walk from there back to the camp sites.
 Another option is to launch at the state ran Cheshire Rd launch on the east side of the lake and sail over from there(about a mile).

 Alum Creek Regatta